MQ-FOAR705/SophieWallace_POC_Contents/README.md

 The application Tropy needs to be downloaded from [Tropy.org](https://tropy.org/download/mac)

 The application Duplicati needs to be downloaded from [Duplicati](https://updates.duplicati.com/beta/duplicati-2.0.4.23_beta_2019-07-14.dmg)

+The application Github Desktop needs to be downloaded from [Github](https://central.github.com/deployments/desktop/desktop/latest/darwin)

 The application Automator can be viewed in more detail in the [Automator User Guide](https://support.apple.com/en-au/guide/automator/welcome/mac)